rapid7/metasploit-framework/kubernetes/README.md

-# Running Metasploit Framework Inside Kubernetes
+# Running Metasploit Framework Against Kubernetes

-Running metasploit framework inside Kubernetes enables pentesters to security test cluster components such as the API Server, as well as internal application components or micro-services.
+Running metasploit framework against Kubernetes enables pentesters to security test cluster components such as the API Server, as well as internal application components or micro-services.

-The installation chart also offers to install & run metasploit framework with different priviliges and permissions with respect to Kubernetes node hosting metasploit, as well as Kubernetes API server itself - see 'priviliges' section under values.yaml
+The installation chart (kubevenom) also offers to install & run a metasploit payload, that connects back to metasploit console.
+The payload can be deployed with different priviliges and permissions with respect to Kubernetes node hosting metasploit payload, as well as Kubernetes API server itself - see 'priviliges' section under values.yaml

 ```yaml
 priviliges: